benjamin-bk-krueger/kringle-game/ABOUT.md

 Searching the internet I have found docker-compose might be the solution.
 I have created a container stack using a docker-compose.yml file.
 It will start one container for WeTTY and one for the game which can be accessed by WeTTY via SSH.
 Really cool.
 This might be helpful later when I have the time to "learn" Kubernetes.

+***2022-03-15***

+Didn't manage to get minikube running on a VPS.
+Instead I have set up a VPS running an Apache web server.
+This one acts as a proxy and sends the requests to the WeTTY container.